iorikaze/startbootstrap-resume/README.md

 ![image](https://github.com/user-attachments/assets/51924645-44c2-41bc-9e91-2ae6f330212c)

 ## Points to Improve on:
 - Security of the Application.
 Deploy to a Fargate.
 If still using EC2, put it behind an ALB and WAF.
+Include an SSL certificate on the listenr.
+Make the application only accessible via HTTPS.
 Enable also GuardDuty
 - Implement least privelege for Security Group of EC2.
 - Use a EIP for static Public IP of EC2.
 - Implement a cache to optimize performance of the pipeline.